DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

        - The controls implemented from a security baseline should match the data classification of the data used or stored on the system.
        - A baseline is a listing of security controls that provide a minimum level of security.
 Organizations can tailor a baseline to meet their needs.
        - The baseline is a starting point, and it does not ensure maximum security.
 A baseline provides a listing of controls an organization can apply, but it isn't necessarily a listing of applied controls.
-  - 🔴**Tailoring**: refers to modifying the list of 📝security controls within a baseline to align with the org's mission
+  - 🔴**Tailoring**: refers to 📝modifying the list of 📝security controls within a baseline to align with the org's mission
     - includes the following activities:
       - Tailoring is 📝customizing a set of existing security controls to align with an organization’s mission and objectives.
 Examples of blueprints that can be tailored are ISO 27001 & 27002 and the NIST Cybersecurity Framework.
       - identifying and designating common controls; specificaion of organization-defined parameters in the security controls via explicit assignment and selection statements